-According to the Hindu calendar, every year Varamahalakshmi Puja is celebrated in the shravan month.
-This is one of the most important festivals in India, and is especially celebrated in the southern part of the country, especially in the states of Andhra Pradesh, Karnataka and Tamil Nadu.
+According to the Hindu calendar, every year Varamahalakshmi Puja is celebrated in Shravan month.
+This is one of the most important festivals in India and is specially celebrated in the southern part of the country, especially in the states of Andhra Pradesh, Karnataka and Tamil Nadu.

 'Vara' means boon or blessings.
-It is believed that on performing this vrat, one receives the blessings of Goddess Lakshmi, and one will be prosperous and wealthy in their lives.
+It is believed that on performing this vrat, one receives the blessings of Goddess Lakshmi, and one will be prosperous and wealthy in their life.

-One of the most interesting thing about this vrat is that the fast is believed to be more beneficial if it is performed by both the man and woman together.
+One of the most interesting things about this vrat is that the fast is believed to be more beneficial if it is performed by both the man and woman together.

 I. Idol or photo of Goddess Lakshmi: This is the most important thing you will need on this auspicious day and to begin the puja.
 The face of Goddess Lakshmi is known as Amman Mugham and holds a huge significance for the devotees.
 It is not necessary to get a silver or gold mini idols.